Endodontist London

 A root canal treatment can be done in one or two stages by our in-house endodontist in London.
 It consists of the decay and pulp initially being removed.
 The canal walls are then smoothed and shaped using single use files.
 The canals are disinfected using an irrigant such as sodium hypochlorite or iodine.
 An antibiotic paste may be placed inside the root and a temporary filling placed if the treatment is to be completed in two stages.

-The tooth is then left for a few days to settle down and allow the intra canal medicament to work.
+The tooth may then be left for a few days to settle down and allow the intra canal medicament to work.
 The second stage can then take place.
 The temporary filling and intra canal medicament are removed, and canals again disinfected.
 A gutta percha (type of rubber) filling is then packed tightly inside the canal, and a filling placed on top.
 Most root canal treated teeth require a dental crown afterwards.

 Root canal treatment is one of the most challenging treatments for a dentist to perform.
 There are many risks and possible causes of problems when performing a root canal treatment, and accurate measurements, correct instrumentation, moisture (bacteria) control and correct filling technique are vital to ensuring a good result.